 Practical Tools to Help You Renew Your Mind

-If you look over at the Renewing of the Mind Tools category on the right side of this blog, I have all kinds of tools you can use to renew your mind so you can follow through on your New Year’s resolution.
+If you look at the Renewing of the Mind Tools category at the top of this blog, I have all kinds of tools you can use to renew your mind so you can follow through on your New Year’s resolution.
 But these tools only work if you know what the Bible has to say about your goal.

 Each time I start working on a new goal or project, my mind is usually filled with the culture’s view of the subject.
 In order to adjust my thinking to God’s view, I need to pour through the Bible to see what God thinks about the matter.